Kitware/simput/documentation/content/docs/model.md

 ```

-The `.` on the left side are used as nesting structure inside an object.
+The `.` on the left side define the nesting structure inside an object.
 The `{xxx}` are automatically replaced on the left side with the actual value of the `xxx` parameter.

 ### Scripts

-External scripts can be loaded for a given type by providing at the root level a `scripts: [],` section with the list of url that the type should load in order to works.
+External scripts can be loaded for a given type by providing at the root level a `scripts: [],` section with the list of url that the type should load.
-This can be useful to register custom widgets to edit your custom parameter.
+This can be useful to register custom widgets to edit your custom parameters.